-Generally, the inspectors visit the audit firm and inspect its operations management environment, quality control environment, and audit engagements.
+Generally, the inspectors visit the audit firm and inspect its operations management system, quality control system, and audit engagements.
 The audit engagements inspected are selected based on the size of the audit firm, the key points of the basic plan on monitoring, and the audited company's audit risks.

-Inspectors examine whether the audit firm's procedures on quality control comply with regulations, auditing standards and quality control policies established by the audit firm through the inspection of books, records and other materials and interviews of the audit firm's executives and staffs.
+Inspectors examine whether the audit firm's procedures on quality control comply with regulations, auditing standards and quality control policies established by the audit firm through the inspection of books, records and other materials and interviews of the audit firm's executives and staff.